 How do I start freelance content writing with no experience?

-Focus on being clear, polite, and fast.
+Focus on being clear, polite and deadline-driven.
 Clients like easy-to-work-with writers even more than experts.
 Keep learning by reading free guides and watching videos.
 If you offer your best work in your first few jobs, more doors will open for you.

 What is the best platform for freelance writers?

-Many writers love Upwork because it has many jobs for beginners.
-Fiverr is also good for small writing jobs when you are starting.
-LinkedIn works well for finding private clients without heavy fees.
+Many early writers report finding their first clients on Upwork.
+LinkedIn works well for finding private clients with larger budgets (plus you avoid the big fees and bidding systems that are on gig sites).
 People Per Hour and Freelancer also have many writing gigs.
 Each site needs patience because finding good jobs takes time.

 Learn one or two platforms well.
 Set up a strong profile with good samples.
 Keep pitching often and stay polite.
 With good work and a little time, you will find better jobs and steady clients.